avsd/django-rest-admin/README.rst

 **Choose front-end framework from a number of available plugins.**
   ... or write your own!
 RESTful Django Admin comes with flexible plugin-based architecture.
-By default React is used, but the front-end can be easily written in Angular, Ember or any other framework.
+By default React is used as a front-end, but it can be easily written in Angular, Ember or any other framework.

 **Re-usable API and Front-end Schema that play well together.**